-There are many reasons why a child or young person can't be with their birth family but by fostering them you can help them stay in their community and school, close to their family and friends.
+There are many reasons why a child or young person can't be with their birth family.
+By fostering them you can help them stay in their community and school, close to their family and friends.

-We need foster carers to help this happen.
+We need more foster carers to help this happen.
 In Surrey over 830 children are in care, and of these around 80% are in foster care.
-Watch this short film about a Surrey foster carer.

-If you could help change a child or young person's life, have a spare room and are considering fostering, please contact us.
+If you want to make a difference to a child or young person's life, please contact us.

 - Indicate the types of people who can foster